vkhazin/fe-intro-courseware/javascript-intro/object-and-array.md

 };
 ```

-* An array is a type of object used for storing multiple values in single variable, e.g.:
+* An array is a type of object used for storing multiple values in single variable, e.g.: `let numbers = [1, 2, 3, 4];`
+* An array can also store a list of objects:

 ```
 let tasks = [{